Header Banner

-How To: Use Split View Mode on Any iPad Model
+How to Use Split View Mode on Any iPad Model

 If you own an iPad 2, a 3rd or 4th generation model, or original iPad mini, then you won't be able to utilize the new multitasking elements introduced in iOS 9.
 Although many iPads can use the Slide Over and Picture-in-Picture features, only the iPad Air 2, iPad mini 4, and iPad Pro have the ability to perform Split View.